NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_concept_ranged_attacks.md

 | **Projectile Launches** | Cost and cooldown are committed when the projectile is launched.    |
 | **Ability Ends**        | Cost and cooldown are committed when the ability ends successfully. |

-When the projectile is ready, the ability calls the projectile API to prepare and launch it.
+When the projectile is ready, the ability prepares and launches it.
 This keeps the ability focused on orchestration, while the projectile and its behaviors own the actual projectile behavior.

 > **Projectile effects**
 >
 > Projectile impact effects are handled by projectile behaviors, not by the Attack Ability.
 The ability creates or receives
 > a Projectile Request, spawns the projectile, and launches it.
-The projectile's hit processor and blast behaviors decide
+The projectile's behaviors decide how Gameplay Effects are
-> how Gameplay Effects are applied.
+> applied.
-> {style="tip"}
+{style="tip"}

 ## Animation Notify

 The **Launch Projectile Animation Notify** is the most common way to launch projectiles from attack animations.

 The Animation Notify creates a Projectile Request and sends it through a Gameplay Event to the active Launch Projectile Ability.
 This allows the animation to define the exact frame where the projectile should be spawned or launched, while still letting the ability manage the overall attack lifecycle.

 Animation-driven projectile launches are useful for:

-* Throwing a projectile at the release frame.
+- Throwing a projectile at the release frame.
-* Spawning a magic projectile after a casting gesture.
+- Spawning a magic projectile after a casting gesture.
-* Launching from a weapon socket.
+- Launching from a weapon socket.
-* Coordinating projectile launch with montage sections or combo steps.
+- Coordinating projectile launch with montage sections or combo steps.
-* Passing attack-specific request data into the projectile spawn pipeline.
+- Passing attack-specific request data into the projectile spawn pipeline.

+## Gameplay Effects and Magnitudes

+Projectile impact effects are usually applied by projectile behaviors, such as the Hit Processor or Blast behaviors.

+Projectiles, weapons, owners, instigators, and other effect sources can provide additional Set By Caller magnitudes through `CombatMagnitudeProviderInterface`.
+This allows project-specific values such as damage, poise damage, scaling values, or other magnitudes to come from the source of the effect without duplicating setup across abilities and projectiles.

 ## Cosmetics

 Ranged cosmetics are handled through **Gameplay Cues** and projectile events.

 A projectile behavior can map lifecycle events such as `Launch`, `Hit`, `Impact`, `Bounce`, `Exhausted`, and `Deactivated` to one or more Gameplay Cues.
 This allows projectiles to trigger trails, muzzle flashes, impacts, bounces, explosions, final bursts, or cleanup effects without hardcoding Niagara Systems or sounds directly into the projectile actor.

 Blast behaviors can also execute their own blast Gameplay Cue.
 This cue represents the blast occurrence itself, not each individual target affected by the blast.

 > **Gameplay Cue routing**
 >
-> Projectile cosmetics are event-driven.
-Use projectile event cues for lifecycle cosmetics, Gameplay Effects for target
+> Use projectile event cues for projectile lifecycle cosmetics, Gameplay Effects for target impact cosmetics, and blast
-> impact cosmetics, and blast cues for area effects.
+> cues for area effects.
-> {style="tip"}
+{style="tip"}

 ## Common Projectile Setups